basnijholt/nijho.lt/content/post/homelab-explained/index.md

 My actual traffic flows directly between devices and never passes through it.
 Its configuration, the list of who may reach what, and its DNS records are all files in my stacks repo.

-Why run both WireGuard and Tailscale?
-They solve different problems:
+### Why both?

+Two VPNs look redundant, but they are good at different things.

-- **WireGuard on the router** gets *me* onto my home network, and keeps working even when the homelab is broken.
+**WireGuard on the router puts a device on my home network.**
+Adding a client is one entry in the router's settings.
+That device can then reach everything at home, from the NAS to the printer to the router itself, at the same addresses and with the same DNS answers as on my home Wi-Fi.
+Strictly speaking it gets its own `10.6.0.x` address and the router routes between that and my home network, but for everything I do, it's as if I never left.
+Nothing needs to be installed on the machines at home, and nothing depends on my homelab.
+So my own devices use WireGuard: my iPhone, my laptop, and my travel router, which brings every device connected to it along.

+**Tailscale puts a device on a separate, virtual network.**
+Every device on the tailnet gets its own address in `100.64.x.x` and can only reach other devices that run Tailscale themselves.
+My home network isn't part of it, which is why the DNS trick below is needed.
+In return, it works almost everywhere.
+WireGuard to my router only works if the network I'm on lets UDP traffic out to my router's port, and some hotel, airport, and office networks don't.
+Tailscale gets through NAT without opening ports on either side, and when nothing else works, it relays the traffic over HTTPS, which nearly every network allows.
-- **Tailscale** connects machines that are *all* away from home, like my laptop to a cloud VM, without routing anything through my house.
-It gives every device a stable address, and it lets me share specific services with specific people, which I get to below.
+It also connects machines that are all away from home, like my laptop and a cloud VM, directly, without a detour through my house.

+**Tailscale also has fine-grained access control.**
+On my router, every WireGuard client gets my whole home network.
+On the tailnet, Headscale's ACL decides per person and per device what they can reach.
+So everything that isn't one of my own devices goes on the tailnet: friends, family, and cloud VMs.

 ### The Tailscale DNS problem